If you are a first-time homebuyer in California that is looking to purchase a home then you’ve found the right place.

 FHA home loans

-If you are a first-time homebuyer in California, have a credit score below 700 and a small down payment you may want to look into the FHA home loan program.
+If you are a first-time homebuyer in California, have a credit score below 700, and have a small down payment you may want to look into the FHA home loan program.
 It’s without question it’s one of the best loan programs out there for first-time homebuyers who don’t qualify for a Conforming loan.

 Like Conforming loans; the most popular FHA home loan program is the 30-year fixed-rate loan program.
 It offers the stability of a fixed rate and the flexibility of a lower monthly mortgage payment.